baoduy/hbd.astro-paper/src/content/blog/az-02-pulumi-private-ask-env-architecture.md

 Designing the network architecture with a strong focus on security allows us to fully utilize Azure services while safeguarding our workloads from external threats.
 This private AKS environment offers a robust, scalable, and adaptable platform for deploying containerized applications.

 - **Complete Isolation**: Essential resources remain shielded from the public internet.
 Service access is secured through private endpoints and managed by Azure Firewall.
-- **Centralized Security Management**: Azure Firewall acts as a unified control point for overseeing and securing all network traffic entering and leaving the environment.
+- **Centralized Security Management**: Azure Firewall acts as a unified control point for overseeing and securing all network traffic and leaving the environment.
 - **Scalability and Flexibility**: Each subnet can be scaled independently according to workload demands, offering flexibility in expanding the AKS cluster or integrating additional services.
 - **Reduced Attack Surface**: By segmenting services into distinct subnets and employing Azure Firewall as a protective barrier, the attack surface is significantly minimized, reducing the risk of unauthorized access.
 - **Efficient Communication**: Private endpoints and internal routing facilitate seamless communication between services without exposing them to external networks.